complexlogic/rsgain/README.md

 Pass the root of the directory you want to scan as the first argument to the script.

 ### Unix
+The script was installed into your system directories along with the program:
 ```
 loudgain-scanner /path/to/music/library
 ```